 - Who is eligible for a SIMPLE IRA?
 Employers and the self-employed.

-- SIMPLE IRA annual contributions/limits: Employees can contribute up to $14,000 a year, with an additional $3,000 catch-up contribution after age 50.
+- SIMPLE IRA annual contributions/limits: Employees can contribute up to $15,500 in 2023, with an additional $3,500 catch-up contribution for those age 50 or older.
 Employers are required to provide up to a 3% matching contribution or a 2% fixed contribution of each eligible employee’s compensation.

 - SIMPLE IRA tax details: Like traditional IRAs, contributions are tax deductible and tax deferred.
 Withdrawal rules follow the same as traditional IRAs.
 However, withdrawals made within two years of contribution may be subject to additional penalties.

 - IRA insight: Consider a SIMPLE IRA if you own a small company and would like to give employees an option to contribute to a retirement account.

 An inherited IRA is an IRA funded from a deceased person’s retirement plan, including traditional, Roth, SIMPLE, and SEP IRAs, or 401(k) plans.

 - Who is eligible for an inherited IRA?
 Anyone who is the beneficiary of an IRA or workplace retirement plan.